Skip to content

 False Testimony in Civil and Employment Cases (Art.
 458 CP)

 Lying as a witness in a civil or employment trial is a crime in Spain.
 We examine Art.
-458 CP, its penalties, the retraction defence and how the defence is built.
+458 CP and its penalties, why the Art.
+462 CP exemption does not reach civil cases, and how the defence is built.

 June 20, 2026